January 5th GWR ‘Ibex’ strikes Platte Fougère rocks, two lost. Capt. Baudains certificate suspended for 6 months. Refloated months later.

 RNLB ‘Queen Victoria’ returns to station having been used as a relief lifeboat in England and Eire during the war years.

-February 16th The St. Peter Port lifeboat is called to search for ‘Deeness’ in trouble South of Alderney.
+February 16th Lifeboat called to search for ‘Deeness’ in trouble South of Alderney.
 Found her high and dry 5 miles south of Goury in France, less than 4 miles from the French lifeboat station.
 The crew had walked ashore.
 This event prompted discussions between Islands and French Authorities, held in Jersey, which led to much improved communications and development of a square grid overlay for charts.
 This system, known as the MANCHEGRID is still in use 2008.

 22nd July ‘Flying Christine’, ex Seaplane Tender and Herm speedboat launched, as the very first St. Johns Ambulance Launch.
 This useful Search and Rescue asset is now recognised as both inspirational and pioneering.